inon-13/TusDIno/README.md

 If you're not on chrome, then you can check out [other userscript managers for your browser](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu#userscript-managers)

 ## About
-TusDino was created by Lapide, and designed make the game more fun.
+TusDino was created by inon13, and designed make the game more fun.
 It's just fun project that I work on when I have free time or out of school.
 I created this since I was bored and was looking for something to do for a few days!

 You can [**report an issue**](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/issues/new) or [**upload your own version**](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/pulls).
 If you have any question please ask in the [Discord](https://discord.gg/6eaDrx5J9s)!